seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Re-enter Provost*

 **Provost**
-Here is the head; I’ll carry it myself.
+Here is the head; I'll carry it myself.

 **DUKE VINCENTIO**
 Convenient is it.
 Make a swift return;